huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

     -   COTA, Uber's practice. [^69]
     -   LCQMC dataset. [^112] ✔️❤️
 *   Text Classification
+    -   An empirical exploration of using char-level CNN for text classification.
+The idea of using thesaurus for data augmentation should help. [^127] ✔️
     -   SGM. [^33]
     -   Seq2Set. [^46]
     -   HN-ATT with multi-level (word, sentence) attention. [^119] 🐦
     -   ABSA with attention. [^120] 🐦
     -   Converting (T)ABSA to sentence-pair classification problems and utilizing the advantage of BERT-pair.  [^122] ✔️❤️
+    -   BERT post-training on domain knowledge and task-awareness knowledge with MTL, then fine-tune on RRC, AE, ASC. [^126] ✔️❤️
 *   Chinese Word Segmentation
     *   Wang2vec + stacking bi-LSTM, simple yet effective baseline [^96] ✔️
     *   With multi-criteria leanring (MTL). [^97]  ✔️